Unwanted Facial Hair - HOME

 FDA Pregnancy Category X

 Contraindicated during pregnancy and lactation.
-Feminization will occur in the male fetus.
+Feminization of the male fetus can occur.

 Major Drug Interactions

-Concurrent use of antihypertensive, benzodiazepines, beta-adrenergic blockers, corticosteroids, hypoglycemic and tricyclic antibiotics may alter their efficacy; anticoagulant effect may be reduced; ampicillin, analgesics, antihistamines, chloramphenicol, penicillin and tetracyclines may reduce contraceptive efficacy.
+Concurrent use of antihypertensive, benzodiazepines, beta-adrenergic blockers, corticosteroids, hypoglycemic and tricyclic antibiotics may alter efficacy; anticoagulant effect may be reduced; rifampicin, griseofulvin,ampicillin, analgesics, antihistamines, chloramphenicol, penicillin and tetracyclines may reduce contraceptive efficacy.

 Back to: Hirsutism Treatment - Hormone Blockers